Canine cognitive dysfunction (CCD), commonly known as canine dementia, or “old dog syndrome”, is a rather common progressive disease in aging dogs.

 Disturbed Sleep Patterns

 Dogs with canine dementia usually sleep more, usually during the daytime, and less during night time.
+Instead of sleeping, they may wake up, wander around, or make noises, such as howling and whining.

 Change in Activity Patterns